NICHD-BSPC/httools_py/docs/source/index.rst

 HTtools directory.
 It needs to be activated any time you’ll be working with this workflow.
 It is recommended to use the ``-p`` option to create the environment in the current directory.
 This makes it easier to track the environment used for each project.
+HTtools has been implemented and tested in Linux and MacOS environments.
+Other plateforms are not currently supported.

 Navigate to your HTtools directory.

-If you are on Linux, create the environment:
+In a Linux system, create the environment:

 ::

    conda env create -p env/ --file requirements-linux.yaml

-If you are on macOS, create the environment:
+In a MacOS system, create the environment:

 ::